 A Winter Solstice Writing Ritual to Honor the Darkness and Celebrate the Light

-In the Northern hemisphere, the winter solstice denotes the shortest day and longest night of the year, a portal of deep and fertile darkness before we turn towards the growing light that will eventually blossom into spring and summer.
+In the Northern hemisphere, the winter solstice denotes the shortest day and longest night of the year, a portal of deep and fertile darkness before we turn towards the growing light that will eventually blossom into spring.

 Since time immemorial, it has been recognized as a time of sacred and potent stillness.
 And there is something ancient, natural, and innate about tuning into that stillness, if we give ourselves the chance.